dagengine/dagengine/examples/04-transformations/README.md

 **Already Optimal**
 - Sections are already in the right format
-- No cost/performance gain from reshaping
+- No benefit from reshaping

 ---